Where better to begin than in one’s own back garden?

 The restoration of Coles’ cinema by Everyman takes place within the wider context of the works being carried out to revitalise and expand the neighbouring ‘Odeon Parade’ (also by Coles) which has seen a significant expansion of both its buildings and the surrounding pedestrianized area.
 The hope is to create a ‘piazza’ style focal point at the west end of the Broadway.
 Local opinion seems mixed as to the loss of the Odeon brand, particulary since the cinema has been a regular feature of Muswell Hill life for 80 years, yet most are happy to see the beautiful Grade II* listed expressionist style building finally being given the attention it deserves.

-On entering the cinema one is immediately captivated by the ebullient style of the double-height lobby which is dominated by banded columns on either side reminiscent of the futuristic film sets of the silent era such as Fritz Lang’s Metropolis.
+On entering the cinema one is immediately captivated by the ebullient style of the double-height lobby, dominated on either sie by banded columns reminiscent of the futuristic film sets of the silent era such as Fritz Lang’s Metropolis.
 One can almost imagine electricity arcing and crackling over them.
 The ceiling is also very fine and after admiring the well-preserved circular light fixtures one’s eyes are drawn down to what is by far the most exciting revelation of the restoration project thus far – the uncovering of the original lobby floor.
 This features a beautiful and surprisingly colourful geometric pattern in the manner of László Moholy-Nagy; we say surprisingly colourful because previously we have only seen black and white photos of the original lobby and though we assumed it was certainly bright we weren’t quite expecting the striking combination of coral pink, greys, green and yellow which has been revealed.

-Everyman have given this project the tag-line, “We’re working on a new look.
+Everyman have said of the project, “We’re working on a new look.
 Some things will change quickly, others will take longer.”
-We assume this to mean that they decided against a long closure for refurbishment (which would risk customers getting used to going elsewhere) and opted instead to fit the work around the continued screening of films.
-This approach is eminently sensible yet naturally results in hasty work which may require some finessing later on.
-The fresh paint work in the lobby is in parts of poor quality with the grey banding visibly bleeding over into the white in some areas and will hopefully be retouched at a later point.
-Someone with more knowledge might tell us whether the textured surface applied to the walls throughout is ‘artexing’ added at a later date or is original; for now we assume it was applied post-war to mask cracks in the original smooth plaster surface in preference to expensive re-plastering work.
+We assume this to mean that they decided against a long closure for refurbishment and opted instead to fit work around the continued screening of films.
+This approach is eminently sensible yet naturally results in hasty work which may require some finessing later.
+The fresh paint work in the lobby is in parts of poor quality with the grey banding visibly bleeding over into the white in some areas and will hopefully be retouched at some point.
+Someone with more knowledge might tell us whether the textured surface applied to the walls throughout is ‘artexing’ added at a later date or is original; for now we assume it was applied post-war to mask cracks in the original smooth plaster.

 The corporate Odeon carpeting has been removed from all rooms; in the lobby this has yielded the fine original flooring but in the bar area on the 1st floor (originally a tea room) it has left exposed the concrete sub-floor.
 Evidence of carpet adhesive is unfortunately clearly visible in the lobby but can hopefully be removed without incurring damage; for now a sticky yellow-brown trail can been be seen looping and snaking across the floor [update, March 2016 – the adhesive has been successfully removed].
-The bar area is rather dark and curiously uninviting despite the scattered bean bags and vintage furniture; it is hoped that when finished it will be further improved and provide Muswell Hill with a much needed bar of quality and lively aesthetic appeal.
-The obligatory organic concoctions and hand-reared sandwiches are available.
+The bar area is rather dark and curiously uninviting despite the scattered bean bags and vintage furniture; it is hoped that when finished it will be further improved and provide Muswell Hill with a much needed bar of quality and aesthetic appeal.

 But what of the three auditoria?
-Alas we have yet to see a film here.
-Hopefully since it is to be somewhat of an ‘art house’ cinema a work sufficiently glum and obscure for our tastes will soon be shown, at which point we will be happy to report further.
-In the meantime here is a photo of the main auditorium which shows the ceiling, styled to suggest an unrolling roll of film, descending gracefully to the proscenium below.
+Alas, we have yet to see a film here.
+Hopefully a work sufficiently glum and obscure for our tastes will soon be shown, at which point we will be happy to report further.
+In the meantime here is a photo of the main auditorium showing the ceiling, styled to suggest a roll of film, descending gracefully to the proscenium below.

 Historic England, www.historicengland.org.uk